-Crypto's deregulated market also makes it conducive to crime.
-Crime in crypto is sometimes dismissed as a non-issue, but I think this is partly because the crypto industry has been providing misleading information, and I'm not the only person who noticed this.
-Many reports and articles about crime are taking data from the same few companies in the crypto industry who stand to benefit from reports indicating low crime rates.
-One of the most commonly cited crime reports is from Chainalysis, but from looking at their actual report, the methods are primitive, and they state in the report that the given crime rate should be considered a "lower bounds" because it's only based on how much crime they can find with no real holistic analysis.
-A deeper academic crypto crime study from 2017 that was not connected to the crypto industry estimated total annual crime-related transactions at \$76b, whereas the same year Chainalysis reported only \$8b.
-A detailed analysis of cryptocurrency crime is beyond the scope of this essay, but crime statistics and information from the crypto industry should be taken with a grain of salt.
+Crypto's deregulated, borderless market also makes it conducive to crime.
+Crime in crypto is sometimes dismissed as a non-issue, but I believe this is partly because the crypto industry has been providing slightly misleading crime information, and I'm not the only person who noticed this.
+Many reports and articles about crime are taking data from the same few companies in the crypto industry.
+Frequently cited is Chainalysis, but looking at their actual report, the methods are primitive and they state that the given crime rate should be considered a "lower bounds" because it's only based on crime they can identify with no real holistic analysis.
+A deeper academic crypto crime study from 2017 estimated total annual crime-related transactions at \$76b, while Chainalysis reported only \$8b that year.
+A thorough analysis of cryptocurrency crime is beyond the scope of this essay, but crime statistics and information from the crypto industry should be taken with a grain of salt.
 Ultimately, probably few artists or institutions have any cause-effect relationship with crime in the crypto world, but I think it's important to understand the full landscape, and the high rate of crime and undeveloped security outside of the blockchain can make NFT, web3, and DAO projects a target of criminal activity.

 The degree to which all these risks in crypto will lead to wider problems or economic disasters like 2008 depend on how big crypto gets and how well it can be regulated, but it's already huge and is naturally resistant to regulation.
-Crypto marketing often talks about how everything is public on the blockchain and that it's easier to avoid regulations or launder money with cash.
-But this is misleading because "coin shuffling" services can hide the tracks of crypto transactions, allowing the money to easily be shuffled to poorly regulated jurisdictions.
 The crypto system is also conducive to inventing new ways to evade the SEC and other regulators and to potentially keep them on a treadmill of regulations.
-A key legal battle in regulations might come down to some aspect of decentralized coin shuffling services, which the crypto industry will frame as a battle for privacy and could go to the unpredictable Supreme Court.
-A critical loss on any front could leave regulators toothless.
-Even if the crypto industry can be fully regulated, significant political bartering power may need to be expended to get it there, like deregulating the traditional financial markets in exchange for more regulation of crypto.
+The power of regulators may come down to legal battles over jurisdiction or coin shuffling services, which could go to the unpredictable Supreme Court.
+Even if the crypto industry can be fully regulated, political bartering power may need to be expended to get it there, like deregulating the traditional financial markets in exchange for more regulation of crypto.